python-unsam/Programacion_en_Python_UNSAM/Notas/04_Orga_programa_OSKI1/02_302More_functions.md

 *Reminder: Variable assignment never overwrites memory.
 The name is merely bound to a new value.*

-## Exercises
+## Ejercicios

-This set of exercises have you implement what is, perhaps, the most powerful and difficult part of the course.
-There are a lot of steps and many concepts from past exercises are put together all at once.
+This set of ejercicios have you implement what is, perhaps, the most powerful and difficult part of the course.
+There are a lot of steps and many concepts from past ejercicios are put together all at once.
 The final solution is only about 25 lines of code, but take your time and make sure you understand each part.

-A central part of your `report.py` program focuses on the reading of CSV files.
-For example, the function `read_portfolio()` reads a file containing rows of portfolio data and the function `read_prices()` reads a file containing rows of price data.
+A central part of your `reporte.py` program focuses on the reading of CSV files.
+For example, the function `leer_camion()` reads a file containing rows of camion data and the function `leer_precios()` reads a file containing rows of precio data.
 In both of those functions, there are a lot of low-level "fiddly" bits and similar features.
 For example, they both open a file and wrap it with the `csv` module and they both convert various fields into new types.